Skip to main content

 docker exec -it ollama ollama pull codellama

 Access your models through Open WebUI's ChatGPT-like interface or via API calls.
+Connect your local IDE to the remote Ollama instance using included laptop setup scripts.

 Penetration Testing Labs